• Skip to primary navigation

-As an actor, get scripts and it’s my job to stay on script, to my lines and bring to life a character that else wrote.
-Over the course of my career, I’ve had the great playing some of the greatest male role models ever represented television.
-You might recognize me as “Male Escort #1.”
+As actor, I get scripts and it’s my job to stay on script, say my lines and bring to life a character someone else wrote.
+Over the course of my career, I’ve the great honor playing some of the greatest male models ever represented on television.
+You might recognize me “Male Escort #1.”

 (Laughter)

-“Photographer Date Rapist,” “Shirtless Date Rapist” from the award-winning “Spring Break Shark Attack.”
+“Photographer Date Rapist,” “Shirtless Date Rapist” the award-winning “Spring Break Shark Attack.”

 (Laughter)

-“Shirtless Medical Student,” “Shirtless Steroid-Using Con Man” and, in my well-known role, as Rafael.
+“Shirtless Medical Student,” “Shirtless Steroid-Using Con Man” and, my most well-known role, as Rafael.

 (Applause)

-A brooding, reformed playboy who falls for, of all things, a virgin, and is only occasionally shirtless.
+A brooding, reformed playboy who falls for, of things, a virgin, and who is only occasionally shirtless.

 (Laughter)

-Now, these roles don’t represent kind of man I am in my real life, but that’s what I about acting.
-I get to live inside characters very different than myself.
-But every time got one of these roles, I was surprised, because most of the men I play ooze machismo, and power, and when I look in the mirror, that’s just not I see myself.
-But it was how Hollywood saw me, and over time, I a parallel between the roles I would play as man both on-screen and off.
+Now, roles don’t represent the kind of man I am in my real life, that’s what I love about acting.
+I get to live inside characters very than myself.
+But every time I got one of roles, I was surprised, because most of the men I ooze machismo, charisma and power, and when I look in the mirror, that’s not how I see myself.
+But it was how Hollywood saw me, over time, I noticed a parallel between the roles would play as a man both on-screen and off.

-I’ve been pretending to be man that I’m not my entire life.
-I’ve been to be strong when I felt weak, confident when I felt and tough when really I was hurting.
-I think the most part I’ve just been kind of putting on a show, I’m tired of performing.
-And I can tell you right that it is exhausting trying to be man enough for everyone all time.
+I’ve pretending to be a man that I’m not my entire life.
+I’ve been to be strong when I felt weak, confident when I felt insecure and tough really I was hurting.
+I think for the most part I’ve just kind of putting on a show, but I’m tired of performing.
+And I can tell you right that it is exhausting trying to be man enough everyone all the time.
 Now — right?

 (Laughter)

-Now, as long as I can remember, I’ve been told kind of man that I should grow up to be.
-As a boy, I wanted was to be accepted and liked by the other boys, but that acceptance meant I had to acquire this almost view of the feminine, and since we were told feminine is the opposite of masculine, I either had to embodying any of these qualities or face rejection myself.
-This is script that we’ve been given.
-Right?
-Girls are weak, boys are strong.
-This is what’s being subconsciously communicated to hundreds of millions of young and girls all over the world, just like it was me.
+Now, for as long as I can remember, I’ve been told kind of man that I should grow up to be.
+As a boy, all I wanted was to accepted and liked by the other boys, but that acceptance meant I had to this almost disgusted view of the feminine, and since we were told feminine is the opposite of masculine, I either had to reject embodying any these qualities or face rejection myself.
+This is the script that we’ve been given.
+Right? are weak, and boys are strong.
+This is what’s being subconsciously communicated hundreds of millions of young boys and girls all the world, just like it was with me.

-Well, I came here today to say, as a man that this is wrong, this toxic, and it has to end.
+Well, I came here today to say, as a that this is wrong, this is toxic, and it has to end.

 (Applause)

 Now, I’m here to give a history lesson.
 We likely all know how got here, OK?
-But I’m just a guy that up after 30 years and realized that I was living in a state conflict, conflict with who I feel I am in my core and conflict with the world tells me as a man I should be.
-I don’t have a desire to fit into the current definition of masculinity, because I don’t just want to a good man.
+But I’m just a guy that woke after 30 years and realized that I was living a state of conflict, conflict with who I feel am in my core and conflict with who the world tells me as a man I be.
+But I don’t have a desire to fit into current broken definition of masculinity, because I don’t just want to be a man.
 I want to be a good human.
-And I believe the only way that can happen is if learn to not only embrace the qualities that we told are feminine in ourselves but to be willing stand up, to champion and learn from the women embody them.
+And I the only way that can happen is if men learn to not embrace the qualities that we were told are feminine in ourselves but to be willing to up, to champion and learn from the women who embody them.

 (Laughter)

-I am not that everything we have learned is toxic.
+I am not saying that everything we have learned is toxic.
 OK?
-I’m saying there’s anything inherently wrong with you or me, men, I’m not saying we have to stop being men.
-But we need balance, right? need balance, and the only way things will change is if we take real honest look at the scripts that have been down to us from generation to generation and the roles that, as men, we choose to take in our everyday lives.
+I’m not there’s anything inherently wrong with you or me, and men, I’m not saying we have to stop men.
+But we need balance, right?
+We need balance, and the only way things will change is we take a real honest look at the scripts that have been passed down to from generation to generation and the roles that, as men, we choose to take on in our lives.

-So speaking of scripts, the script I ever got came from my dad.
-My dad awesome.
+So speaking of scripts, the first script I ever came from my dad.
+My dad is awesome.
 He’s loving, he’s kind, he’s sensitive, he’s nurturing, he’s here.

 (Applause)